InderParmar/Parking-Management-Web-App/README.md

 - Enable users to select a parking lot, enter the number of hours, and calculate parking costs.
 - Implement an administrative login page for authorized access.
 - Ensure the application is responsive and easy to use.
-- The project is scheduled to begin on [Start Date] and conclude by [End Date].
+- The project is scheduled to begin on Jan 25, 2023 and conclude by Feb 10,2023.

 ## 3. Milestones